-Candidates from across the country have joined together to say that we must have a Green New Deal.
-Join us for a Town Hall with candidates from across the country who believe now is the time to create a Green New Deal in every state and across the country.
+What better a way to kick off the summer solstice.
+Candidates from across the country have joined together to say that we must have bold climate action.
+Join us for a Town Hall with candidates from across the country who believe now is the time to create an overarching framework that intersects economic justice with Bold Climate Action, while centering the most marginalized voices in every state and across the country.

 Let's take some time to enjoy a cup of coffee together.
 Brenda would love to get to know more about you, your concerns, how you are doing in this moment.